 Fuse is a current interrupting device which breaks or opens the circuit by fusing the element when the current in the circuit exceeds a certain value.
-Fuses are mainly categorized into two types i.e., High voltage fuses and Low voltage fuses.
+Fuses are mainly categorised into two types, i.e., High voltage fuses and Low voltage fuses.
 Low voltage fuses can be further divided into two classes, namely semi-enclosed or rewirable type and totally enclosed cartridge type.

 Unreliable Operation – The operation of the rewirable fuse is unreliable because there is a possibility of renewal by the fuse wire of the wrong size.
 Also, the fuse wire deteriorates over a period due to oxidation through the continuous heating out of the element.

 Small time Lag – Due to the small time lag, such fuses can blow with the transient currents which are encountered during the starting of motors and switching out the operation of transformers, capacitors, fluorescent lights, etc. Unless fuses of sufficiently high rating are used.

 Low rupturing capacity – Rewirable fuses have limited breaking or rupturing capacity.
 For example the rewirable fuse of 16 A normal current having the breaking current of 2 KA and those up to 200 A normal current having a breaking current of 4 kA.

 Slow Speed of Operation – No special mean is used to be abolished the arc that blows after the fuse melts.
 Thus arcing time is more in such fuses.

 The risk of Flame and Fire – Because of simplicity and cheapness rewirable type fuses are extensively used as protective devices against overload and short circuit on low and medium voltage circuit.

 The fuse element is closed in a closed container and is provided metal contacts on both the sides.
 The fuses are further classified as D-types and link type.
 Link type cartridge fuses are again of two type viz., knife blade or bolted.